-Local authorities and various organisations in Devon have declared climate and ecological emergencies that aim to decarbonise Devon, reverse the associated declines to wildlife and ecosystems and prepare for the inevitable risks.
+Local authorities and various organisations in Devon have declared climate and ecological emergencies that aim to reach net-zero in Devon, reverse the associated declines to wildlife and ecosystems and prepare for the inevitable risks.
 The timescales for achieving ‘net-zero’ emissions vary between the declarations, but all take heed of the Intergovernmental Panel on Climate Change’s stark warning.

 A net-zero carbon Devon, with its environment and communities strengthened and resilient to the effects of inevitable climate change.
 Net-zero means that the balance of carbon sinks and emissions in any one year will be zero.